vaibhavsl1810/Crud-Operations/README.md

 # Simple Crud-Operations

-This project will be table data Insert,Update and delete.
+This project will be Insert,Update and Delete data.

 Validation for Insert data.